science of happiness | wellbeing blog

 This contradicts the widely distributed desire to slow down and do nothing after retirement.

-Therefore, the best preparation for healthy longevity is picking up physical activities (especially weight training) and hobbies and engaging yourself early enough in meaningful (voluntary) activities.
+Therefore, the best preparation for healthy longevity is picking up physical activities (especially weight training) and hobbies, and engaging yourself early enough in meaningful (voluntary) activities.

 meaning and longevity | meaning and fulfillment | science of happiness | wellbeing blog